 introverting character.
 It focusses libido upon the subjective factor, i.e. all those needs and claims which are

-It may be readily gathered from what
+It may be readily gathered from what has been

-can reconstruct, as occasion demands, upon other lines and for quite other ends, in the hope that it will then proceed to function, in a totally
+as occasion demands, upon other lines and for quite other ends, in the hope that it will then proceed to function, in a totally

 different way, just as normally as before.
 Man bears his age-long history with him in his very structure is written

 the history of mankind.
 The historical factor represents a vital need, to which a wise

 economy must respond.
 Somehow the past must become vocal, and participate in the present.
-Complete assimilation
+Complete assimilation to the object,

-and assimilation to objective data prevent inadequate subjective impulses from reaching consciousness.
+assimilation to objective data prevent inadequate subjective impulses from reaching consciousness.
 These tendencies (thoughts,

 wishes, affects, needs, feelings, etc.) take on a regressive character corresponding with the degree of their repression,